 Scholarship Programs

 While Big/Little matches are the core of the services that JBBBS offers, we also support our families through our various scholarship programs.
 Thanks to the generosity of our donors, JBBBS has been providing both camp and academic scholarships for decades.
-New in 2023, JBBBS is overseeing a third program, the CJP (Combined Jewish Philanthropies) College Scholarship awards.
 Please read below for more information on the programs, eligibility requirements and how to apply.

 CAMP

 Scholarships are offered for all types of camps, day and overnight, Jewish and non-Jewish.
-All current or wait-listed Little Brothers/Sisters are eligible to apply for a camp scholarship.
-In 2022, 69 JBBBS campers received, on average, $1,000.
-Applications for Summer 2023 will be available online January 2, 2023, and will be accepted through February 10th.
+All currently matched Little Brothers/Sisters who will be under age 18 as of June 1 2026 are eligible to apply for a camp scholarship.
+Applications for Summer 2026 will be available online January 5, 2026, and will be accepted through February 13th.

 JBBBS Academic Scholarship